The International Investigations Review: USA

 In some cases, the benefits of self-reporting and cooperation are unambiguous.
 The Department of Defense, for instance, will not pursue suspension or debarment sanctions against companies that self-report and cooperate, and the Antitrust Division of the DOJ offers full amnesty to the first company involved in an antitrust cartel that comes forward to voluntarily disclose its participation, makes restitution to victims of the cartel and cooperates in the investigation and prosecution of other culpable companies.
 The cooperating company's directors, officers and employees will also receive amnesty if they are willing to cooperate in the investigation.

-In apparent response to criticism regarding the uncertain benefits of self-reporting and cooperation in the FCPA context, the DOJ implemented a pilot programme in April 2016 with the aim of providing additional guidance for prosecutors investigating FCPA violations and motivating companies to disclose potential FCPA violations.
-The pilot programme expanded upon prior DOJ guidance by articulating the specific requirements that companies must satisfy to be eligible for reductions in penalties as a result of voluntary disclosure, cooperation with the DOJ and remediation (i.e., the implementation of effective FCPA compliance controls) and quantifies the potential reduction in fines for which a qualifying company may be eligible: up to 50 per cent off the minimum USSC Organizational Guidelines range if the target company fully complies with the criteria set out in the announcement.
+In apparent response to criticism regarding the uncertain benefits of self-reporting and cooperation in the FCPA context, the DOJ implemented a one-year pilot programme in April 2016 with the aim of providing additional guidance for prosecutors investigating FCPA violations and motivating companies to disclose potential FCPA violations.
+The pilot programme expanded upon prior DOJ guidance by articulating the specific requirements that companies must satisfy to be eligible for reductions in penalties as a result of voluntary disclosure, cooperation with the DOJ and remediation (i.e., the implementation of effective FCPA compliance controls) and quantified the potential reduction in fines for which a qualifying company may be eligible: up to 50 per cent off the minimum USSC Organizational Guidelines range if the target company fully complies with the criteria set out in the announcement.
 In November 2017, the DOJ announced a new corporate enforcement policy intended to expand and replace the pilot programme.
-This includes a new presumption that the DOJ will decline to prosecute if a company satisfies the policy's requirements for voluntary self-reporting, cooperation and timely remediation (though the company will still be required to disgorge any ill-gotten gains).
+This included a new presumption that the DOJ will decline to prosecute if a company satisfies the policy's requirements for voluntary self-reporting, cooperation and timely remediation (although the company will still be required to disgorge any ill-gotten gains).
 In 2018, the DOJ announced that it was informally expanding this policy outside the FCPA context.

 Even with this additional guidance from the DOJ, it is not completely clear that voluntary reporting should be the default action of every company that discovers potentially unlawful conduct within its organisation.
 A company must, of course, first determine whether it has a mandatory legal obligation to disclose potential wrongdoing that it discovers.
 For example, financial institutions may be obliged to report suspicious activity.
 Sarbanes–Oxley also imposes numerous compulsory reporting requirements on companies should they discover certain types of fraud and other misconduct.
 Because many of the regulators have information-sharing agreements or otherwise coordinate their actions, if a company decides to self-report, it may be prudent to make the disclosures to all agencies with jurisdiction in order to receive the maximum potential self-reporting credit.
 Even without a mandatory legal obligation, a company should at the very least assess the probability of independent discovery of the potential misconduct by government authorities.
 The likelihood that a government agency will independently become aware of an impropriety has increased significantly in recent years as a result of the general upturn in regulatory enforcement activity, the expansion of international cooperation, the proliferation of new laws and regulations favourable to whistle-blowers, and the development and adoption of sophisticated technology to detect potential misconduct.

 In determining whether to self-report, and to what extent to cooperate with a regulatory investigation, corporations and their employees must also bear in mind that should they be deemed to be impeding or obstructing the investigation, in addition to charges relating to the conduct under investigation, they may potentially face charges of obstruction of justice or conspiracy to commit obstruction of justice.
 These charges are typically much easier to prove than charges stemming from the underlying conduct being investigated and can carry penalties that are equally, or more, severe.
 Under Sarbanes–Oxley, for example, an individual can face up to 20 years in prison for altering or falsifying documents with the intention of obstructing a federal investigation and a company can face substantial fines for this conduct.
 In recent years, the DOJ has not hesitated to seek such penalties against companies and employees that are perceived to be uncooperative or evasive, and the SEC and other agencies have been known to refer reports of obstructive conduct during civil enforcement actions to the DOJ for criminal prosecution.
-For instance, in February 2018, Rabobank agreed to forfeit US$369 million and pleaded guilty to obstructing an investigation into deficiencies in the bank's anti-money laundering compliance programme conducted by Rabobank's primary regulator, the Office of the Comptroller of the Currency of the US Treasury Department.
+For instance, in February 2018, a US subsidiary of the Netherlands-based Coöperatieve Rabobank UA agreed to forfeit US$369 million and pleaded guilty to obstructing an investigation into deficiencies in the bank's anti-money laundering compliance programme conducted by Rabobank's primary regulator, the Office of the Comptroller of the Currency of the US Treasury Department.

 ii Internal investigations